edizaziz-dev/homedashsensor/README.md

 ### Community and Inspiration
 - **Raspberry Pi Community**: For extensive documentation and support
+- **Ron Martin (csRon)**: For the foundational LD2450 protocol implementation that made this project possible
 - **mmWave Radar Community**: For sharing knowledge about 24GHz radar sensors and protocol documentation
 - **LD2450 Protocol Contributors**: Community members who reverse-engineered and documented the serial communication protocol
 - **Home Automation Community**: For inspiration on proximity-based automation

 ### Protocol and Implementation
-- **Serial Communication Protocol**: Implementation based on community-documented LD2450 binary protocol specifications
+- **LD2450 Protocol**: Based on [csRon/HLK-LD2450](https://github.com/csRon/HLK-LD2450) by Ron Martin (MIT License)
+- **Serial Communication**: Core protocol functions adapted from Ron's excellent reverse engineering work
-- **Data Parsing Logic**: Adapted from various open source implementations and official documentation
+- **Data Parsing Logic**: Binary protocol implementation following Ron's documented format
-- **Command Structure**: Following Hi-Link's official command format documentation
+- **Command Structure**: Extended from Ron's implementation with object-oriented design
+- **Hardware Integration**: Building on the solid foundation of Ron's protocol documentation

 ### Special Thanks
 - Thanks to the open source community for providing excellent libraries and documentation